 Step Size in Arnold Volume Attributes of sphere

-- Create a Maya Cloud 3d texture and connect it to the Transparent Weight of the Standard Volume shader.
-Decrease the scale of the Maya 3d texture node for the Cloud texture to see more detail.
+- Create a Maya Cloud 3d texture and connect it to the transmission_weight of the standard_volume shader.
+Decrease the scale of the Maya 3d texture node for the cloud node to see more detail.

-- Finally, create a Skydome light and connect a Physical Sky shader to its Color attribute.
-To reduce any noise in the volume, you must increase the number of Volume Samples in the Skydome light.
+- Finally, create a skydome_light light and connect a physical_sky shader to its color attribute.
+To reduce any noise in the volume, you must increase the number of volume_samples in the skydome_light.